 - For any purpose that the Administrator has not specifically approved;

-- Except for leases provided for in §1734.21, to pay the cost of recurring or operating expenses for the project including but not limited to internet connection fees
+- To pay the cost of recurring or operating expenses for the project including but not limited to internet connection fees